-a) The offer of on-campus housing is extended to full-time students who are eighteen (18) years of age or older, or who will attain the age of eighteen within their first two semesters of enrollment at Stony Brook University.

-Note: Applicants who do not meet the above criteria by the first day of fall housing agreements, will have to complete additional components with their application for consideration for on campus housing.
+- a) The offer of on-campus housing is extended to full-time students who are eighteen (18) years of age or older, or who will attain the age of eighteen within their first two semesters of enrollment at Stony Brook University. - Applicants who will be 16 by the date they move into Campus Residences can complete additional components with their application for consideration for on campus housing.
 Contact reside@stonybrook.edu for additional information.

-- b) In order to reside on campus, students must maintain their eligibility during the entire Fall and Spring academic semesters. - c) Residents who terminate enrollment for any reason are terminating their housing agreement, and must vacate their assignment within 48 hours of the date their enrollment terminates.
-Any other changes in eligibility status (e.g. from full-time student to part-time student or from undergraduate to graduate student, IEC to first-year student) may result in relocation or termination of on-campus housing at the discretion of Campus Residences.
-Changing to part-time student status does not permit automatic release from the housing agreement and/or financial liability. - d) When interest in campus housing exceeds the availability of space, a maximum number of semesters living on-campus will be put into effect.
+Campus Residences does not extend housing offers to applicants under the age of 16. - b) In order to reside on campus, students must maintain their eligibility during the entire Fall and Spring academic semesters. - c) All residents are expected to maintain full-time enrollment, 12 credits for undergraduate students and nine (9) credits for graduate students.
+This policy is enforced when there is more demand than available housing which typically occurs in fall semesters.
+Students who are graduating at the end of the semester or are on approved academic underloads are exempt from this policy.
+Residents who terminate enrollment for any reason are terminating their housing agreement and must vacate their assignment within 48 hours of the date their enrollment terminates.
+Any other changes in eligibility status (e.g. from full-time student to part-time student or from undergraduate to graduate student, IEC to first-year student) may result in relocation or termination of on-campus housing at the discretion of Campus Residences. - d) Undergraduate students must be enrolled in at least three (3) credits by three (3) Mondays before the start of fall semesters.
+Newly admitted students who have taken action steps towards enrollment, such as submitting immunization records or completing the Advising Planning Form, are considered in progress.
+Any undergraduate student not meeting the above criteria will have their housing canceled. - e) When interest in campus housing exceeds the availability of space, a maximum number of semesters living on-campus will be put into effect.
 The maximum number of semesters an undergraduate student is eligible to reside on campus is eight semesters for someone admitted as a first-year student and six semesters for someone who is admitted as a transfer student.
 Graduate students have a maximum number of seven years (14 Semesters) in graduate housing.
-Summer semesters are not included. - e) Stony Brook University prohibits discrimination and harassment based on race, sex, sexual orientation, gender identity or expression, religion, age, color, creed, national or ethnic origin, disability, marital status, familial status, pregnancy, genetic predisposition, criminal convictions, domestic violence victim status, veteran or military status, and all other protected classes under federal or state laws.
+Summer semesters are not included. - f) Stony Brook University prohibits discrimination and harassment based on race, sex, sexual orientation, gender identity or expression, religion, age, color, creed, national or ethnic origin, disability, marital status, familial status, pregnancy, genetic predisposition, criminal convictions, domestic violence victim status, veteran or military status, and all other protected classes under federal or state laws.